 HIPAA was founded in 1996 when the Health Insurance Portability and Accountability Act (HIPAA) was signed into law.
 It was created to improve the portability and accountability of health insurance coverage for employees handling Protected Health Information (PHI).
 Other goals were to eliminate waste, fraud, and abuse in health insurance and in health care delivery.
 Over time, HIPAA became a vehicle for encouraging the healthcare industry to digitize patient documents.

-As HIPAA is a complex topic that covers many aspects, we’ll break it down so it’s easier to understand.
+Because HIPAA is a complex topic that covers many aspects, we’ll break it down to make it easier to understand.

-Under HIPAA, PHI is considered health information like diagnostics, treatment information, prescription information, and medical test results.
-Identification numbers and demographic information such as birth dates, ethnicity, gender, and contact information fall under the HIPAA protection.
+Under HIPAA, PHI is defined as health information, including diagnostic, treatment, prescription, and medical test results.
+Identification numbers and demographic information, such as birth dates, ethnicity, gender, and contact information, fall under the HIPAA protection.

 Who Needs to be HIPAA Compliant?